Lombiq/Orchard-Vue.js/Readme.md

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

+> ⚠️ Starting NuGet version 4.0, this Orchard Core module uses Vue 3 as a [Javascript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) so it's independent of Orchard Core's built-in `vuejs` [resource](https://docs.orchardcore.net/en/main/docs/resources/libraries/).
+If you have an existing project that relies on the now discontinued version of Vue.js, check out [our migration instructions below](#migrating-from-vue-2).

 ## Prerequisites

 1. This project relies on [Lombiq Node.js Extensions](https://github.com/Lombiq/NodeJs-Extensions/), please see its prerequisites [here](https://github.com/Lombiq/NodeJs-Extensions/#prerequisites).